David de Stern

 David Jacob de Stern, Viscount de Stern (1807 – 19 January 1877) was a German-born British banker and senior partner of the firm of Stern Brothers.

 Life and career

 Stern was born in Frankfurt am Main to the prominent Stern banking family.
 In 1833, he moved to London and in 1844 was joined by his brother Hermann.

 Together, they co-founded Stern Brothers, a financial institution based in London.
 Stern was a member of the Commission of Lieutenancy of the City of London, and he was a director of the Imperial Bank.

 In 1869, King Luís I of Portugal conferred the noble title of visconde (viscount) on him in recognition of the work of Stern's bank in floating Portuguese loans.

 Marriage and children

 Stern married Sophia Goldsmid, daughter of Aaron Asher Goldsmid, brother of Sir Isaac Goldsmid.
-Their son was Sydney Stern, 1st Baron Wandsworth, and their daughter Alice Theresa Lucas was a prospective Conservative Party candidate who was nearly their first woman MP.
+Their son was Sydney Stern, 1st Baron Wandsworth, and their daughter Alice Theresa Lucas was a prospective Conservative Party candidate, potentially their first woman MP.

 Stern died in 1877 and his wife died in 1900.